joelesdar/platzi-web3-libs/README.md

 ## Stack and tools

-For this challenge the next technologies were used:
+For this challenge the following technologies were used:
 1. React.js for the frontend.
 2. Chakra-UI for UI/UX.
 3. Web3.js and Ethers.js for the integration with the Smart Contract.